CUE Summer Legal Fellowship Application Logo

 • II.
 Description & Application Questions

-The fellowship supports students for an 8-10 week legal work experience at one of several possible placements.
-All placements are with organizations serving the legal needs of traditionally under-served communities in Chicago.
-Represeentative placements include:
+Students will intern for 8-10 weeks at one of multiple potential locations.
+All placements are with organizations addressing the legal needs of traditionally under-served communities in Chicago.
+Representative placements include the following.
+(NB: This list is tentative.)

-Greater Chicago Legal Clinic (GCLC) - GCLC is a nonprofit legal aid organization that provides a variety of legal and support services to the poor outside of criminal defense.
-Their legal services address issues of housing, such as homelessness, eviction, foreclosure, and residential home transactions, family law, immigration, social security, consumer law, and environmental law.
+Greater Chicago Legal Clinic (GCLC) - A non-profit legal aid organization that provides a variety of legal and support services to the poor outside of criminal defense.
+Their legal services address issues of housing, such as homelessness, eviction, foreclosure, residential home transactions, family law, immigration, Social Security, consumer law, and environmental law.
+Drew Curle, a Wheaton alumnus, supervises the criminal records program, which primarily involves expunging or sealing criminal records in Cook County since a criminal record can be a hurdle to getting a job or housing.

 • 0/100